adaltas/node-shell/src/index.coffee.md

           # Normalize option
           option.name = name
           option.type ?= 'string'
+          throw Error [
+            'Invalid Option Configuration:'
+            "supported options types are #{JSON.stringify types},"
+            "got #{JSON.stringify option.type}"
-          throw Error "Invalid option type #{JSON.stringify option.type}" unless option.type in types config.shortcuts[option.shortcut] = option.name if option.shortcut
+          ].join ' ' unless option.type in types
+          config.shortcuts[option.shortcut] = option.name if option.shortcut
           option.one_of = [option.one_of] if typeof option.one_of is 'string'
+          throw Error [
+            'Invalid Option Configuration:'
+            'option property "one_of" must be a string or an array,' "got #{option.one_of}"
-          throw Error "Invalid option one_of \"#{JSON.stringify option.one_of}\"" if option.one_of and not Array.isArray option.one_of
+          ].join ' ' if option.one_of and not Array.isArray option.one_of
       # Sanitize main
       sanitize_main = (config) ->
         return config unless config.main